The Abacos 1-Week Sailing Itinerary

 Day 1: Marsh Harbor

-Day 5: Green Turtle Cay
+Day 5: Treasure Cay

-Day 6: Manjack Cay
+Day 6: Hope Town and Elbow Cay

 Our Bahamas Charter Yachts

 If you're interested in experiencing this amazing charter, we would be happy to find you the perfect charter yacht!
 Boatbookings.com has years of experience in the Bahamas and can find the perfect yacht for you!
-Click here so see our Bahamas Charter Yachts or simply contact us and we'll recommend the best boat for you.
+Click here to see our Bahamas Charter Yachts or simply contact us and we'll recommend the best boat for you.

-Looking for other sandy paradises?
-See our Caribbean Charter Guides: The Windward Islands | Antigua | Grenada | Guadeloupe | Martinique | Spanish Virgin Islands | St Barths | Anguilla | St Martin/Maarten | St Lucia | St Vincent and the Grenadines | US Virgin Islands - St Thomas, St John, St Croix
+See our other Caribbean Charter Guides: The Windward Islands | Antigua | Grenada | Guadeloupe | Martinique | Spanish Virgin Islands | St Barths | Anguilla | St Martin/Maarten | St Lucia | St Vincent and the Grenadines | US Virgin Islands - St Thomas, St John, St Croix